 And an amusing note: there are two versions of “Help Me, Rhonda” floating around – one was from The Beach Boys Today!
 In 1965, with a slightly different title (“Help Me, Ronda”) and a different (and lousier) mix.
 Brian Wilson kept fiddling with it, rerecorded the whole thing, changed the title, and created a classic.
 Some of the anthologies mistakenly have used the “H”-free version.
 Make sure you’ve got the good one.

-Finally, do know I have all of the Boys’ studio albums released between 1962 and 1974, so the only “hits” set I have on CD is the 1990 box set Good Vibrations.
+Finally, do know I have all of the Boys’ studio albums released between 1962 and 1974, so until recently the only “hits” set I had on CD is the 1990 box set Good Vibrations.
 That said, I can pretty much tell from the track listings what to get and what to avoid.

 In the meantime, this seems as good a choice as any:

 30 songs on a single disk, which was very kind of Capitol Records (as you’ll see, they weren’t always so benevolent).
 The only top 20 hit missing, aside from the two mentioned above, is “The Little Girl I Once Knew,” which peaked at #20.
 There are downloads that might be a better buy, but on disk itself, you won’t get more bang for your buck ($10.91 at Amazon as of this second).